Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Today, you are reaching the foot of the world's highest mountain, which many people dream of visiting.
 You start early morning from here too, but later as before the Cho La.
 You walk three hours to Gorakshep.
 The day begins with a flat part, gradually ascending, and walks on the glacier with a rocky path before reaching Gorakshep.

 Now, you have a quick lunch in Gorakshep and then hike to the Everet base camp.
-It takes two and a half hours to three hours (one way to EBC) and then the same to walk back because you must come to Gorakshep.
-There is no lodge to spend a night in the base camp.
+It takes two and a half hours to three hours (one way to EBC), and then it is the same to walk back because you must come to Gorakshep.
+There is no lodge where you can spend a night in the base camp.

 Day 10: Hike to Kalapatthar (5550m) and Trek to Pangboche (3985m)